Medicare Advantage Plans in New York

 Suppose you don’t qualify for a SEP but aren’t satisfied with the Part C plan you chose during your Open or Initial Enrollment Periods.
 In that case, you can make a one-time switch during the Medicare Advantage Open Enrollment Period.
 This window opens on Jan.
 1 and lasts until March 31.
 Changes take effect the first of the following month.

-Yes, many of the Medicare Advantage plans NY has to offer include prescription drug coverage into their benefits.
-You won’t need to add and pay for a Part D plan separately with one of these plans.
+Most Medicare Advantage plans include Part D prescription drug coverage.
 To choose a plan that fits your needs, you’ll want to find your medications in the health insurance company’s drug formulary.
 This is a list of the medications it covers, which have been classified into several tiers.
 This can help you understand what it will charge for your medications.
 As a guide, cost-effective generics are often found in lower tiers, while pricey name-brand drugs are in the top tiers.

 Medicare Learning Guides